37 Different Types of Wasps in Georgia

 It is also known for its parasitic behavior, where it lays eggs inside the bodies of other insects, such as beetles and moths.

-This type of wasp is found mainly in forests, meadows, and grasslands throughout Georgia but also in urban areas.
+This type of wasp is found mainly in forests, meadows, and grasslands throughout Georgia and urban areas.

 While it rarely threatens humans, it can be quite a nuisance when invading homes or gardens.
-It is important to take steps to keep them away from your property if you notice them around.
+Keeping them away from your property is important if you notice them around.

 23. Leucospid Wasp